 The CESCR may, in its concluding observations, also make a specific request to a State party to provide more information or statistical data prior to the date on which the State party’s next periodic is due.
 See Other Activities of the Human Rights Treaty Bodies and Participation of Stakeholders in the Human Rights Treaty Body Process, UN Doc.
 HRI/MC/2013/3, 22 April 2013, para.
 8. However, this is a rarely used procedure.
 If the CESCR is unable to obtain the information it requires, the CESCR may request that the State party accept a technical assistance mission consisting of one or two Committee members.
 If the State party does not accept the proposed technical assistance mission, the CESCR may then make recommendations to the Economic and Social Council.

 The CESCR may consider individual complaints that allege a violation of one or more rights protected under the ICESCR if the State responsible is a party to the First Optional Protocol to the ICESCR.
 See Optional Protocol to the International Covenant on Social, Economic and Cultural Rights (adopted 10 December 2008; entered into force 5 May 2013).

 The CESCR is authorized to accept individual complaints as of May 5, 2013, provided the complaint meets the requirements identified in articles 1 through 4 of the Optional Protocol are met.
-Fourteen States have ratified the Optional Protocol, as of June 2014.
+As of November 2021, 26 States have ratified the Optional Protocol.